jgmdev/lessram/README.md

 ## Usage

-Currently the project only implement two array structures that implement ArrayAccess, Countable, Serializable and Iterator, these two structures are:
+Currently the project only includes two array structures that implement ArrayAccess, Countable, Serializable and Iterator, these two structures are:

 * StaticArray - Can dynamically grow but elements on it can not be modified.
 * DynamicArray - Can dynamically grow and elements on it can be modified or removed.

-Both of them only support numeric keys, additional implementations with supports for string indexes may be added later.
+Both of them only support numeric keys, additional implementations with support for string indexes may be added later.

 **StaticArray Example:**